SixArm/usv/README.md

 ### USV example

-USV looks like this for a 1-dimensional data of units, such as a log:
+USV looks like this for a 1-dimensional data made of units, such as a log:

 ```usv
 a␟